National Super Alliance

-The National Super Alliance, known by the abbreviation NASA, was a Kenyan political coalition of opposition centre-left parties that was formed in January 2017.
+The National Super Alliance (NASA), was a Kenyan political coalition of opposition centre-left parties that was formed in January 2017.
 The coalition was created to oppose President Uhuru Kenyatta and Deputy President William Ruto in the 2017 general elections.
 Raila Odinga, Musalia Mudavadi, Kalonzo Musyoka, Moses Wetangula and Isaac Ruto were the co-principals of the coalition.

 The alliance included the Orange Democratic Movement (ODM), the Wiper Democratic Movement (Wiper), Forum for the Restoration of Democracy – Kenya (FORD–Kenya), the Amani National Congress (ANC), Chama Cha Mashinani (CCM), the National Rainbow Coalition, the Progressive Party of Kenya, Chama Cha Uzalendo (CCU) and the Muungano Party (MP).

 The NASA co-principals decided to abandon the coalition after alleged mistrust, betrayal, and competing ambitions among the members.
 The coalition was dissolved after Wiper, CCM and FORD–Kenya wrote to the office of the registrar of political parties with intention to withdraw from the coalition.
 Article 15 (1) of the Coalition Agreement stated that the coalition shall be dissolved when any three of the member parties decide to leave the coalition.
 Kenya's registrar of political parties, Ann Nderitu, confirmed NASA's dissolution on 26 August 2021.